Welcome Coaches to the Wonderful World which is

 1. Coach Trainings & often Team Trainings are offered through the WPA Region.
 Sessions cover novice to advanced topics.
 All coaches/teams are encouraged to attend.
 You will learn so much!
 Register here.

 2. The Odyssey Program Guide is extremely important in getting your Odyssey of the Mind experience off to a great start.
 It includes tips on how to start a team and what to do at meetings.
 It defines commonly used terms in the problems and details how to fill out a cost form.
 It discusses the types of Spontaneous and gives sample problems.
 You will miss a lot if you don't know what's in the Program Guide.
-It can be viewed digitally and a hard copy can be purchased through our Merchandise Chair, Ginger.
+It can be viewed digitally.
+Hard copies can no longer be purchased.

 3. Clarifications are statements put out by the International Problem Captains (IPC) and aim to further describe a portion of a problem.
 Teams can not fully solve their problem without understanding all the clarifications for their problem.
 Please link to view the latest CLARIFICATIONS.
 You need to know them, and they can be updated throughout the season!